 Depending on the scope of your food business, you will need to register to operate under either a Food Control Plan (FCP) or a National Programme (NP).
-To find out which plan suits your business see the Ministry for Primary Industries' (MPI) website's Where Do I Fit tool.
+To find out which plan suits your business see the Ministry for Primary Industries (MPI) website's My Food Rules tool.

 The following Food Control Plans or National Programmes could be registered with us: